 Dov and Gail are partnered and as they head to their first stop, Gail flirtatiously discusses plans with Holly over the phone.
 When she hangs up, Dov gives her a hard time about missing Fight Night.
 Gail gives a snarky response but then explains that she is meeting Holly’s friends for the first time.
 Dov callously points out she doesn’t make a good first impression and that her ambiguous sexuality might make Holly’s friends think she isn’t serious about Holly.

-Cut to Nick, Andy and Duncan arriving at the home of Geno Jones — who was convicted of running a gambling operation — in the midst of a verbal argument between him and his wife, Merna.
+Cut to Nick, Andy and Duncan arriving at the home of Geno Jones—who was convicted of running a gambling operation—in the midst of a verbal argument between he and his wife, Merna.
 When Andy tells Duncan to check the basement, Geno insists there is nothing down there.
-Duncan takes a step towards Geno to confront him about what he's hiding, and Geno punches him in the face and escapes.
+Duncan takes a step towards Geno to confront him about what he’s hiding, and Geno punches him in the face and escapes.

 Elsewhere, Dov and Gail find 27 Division’s Wes and his partner, Jen, have beaten them to their spot.
 Jen takes a dig at Gail, and Dov and Wes have a standoff about who’s territory it should be, which is settled via phone call by Oliver, who says 27 Division takes the lead since they arrived first.

 Meanwhile, Nick, Andy and Duncan find Geno at a car shop, being harbored by a man named Lee.